ShortsKing/Kat-OS/README.md

 * **strh**
     `reg,[dest]` stores the low half word number in reg at the address given by dest.

-## Goals:
+## Next Steps:
- * Follow Screen Tutorial and test to see if it actually works
+ * Follow Screen Tutorial and test to see if it actually works - Joseph
- * keep programming!
+ * Look into File Managment - John

 [OK01]: https://img.shields.io/badge/Version-OK01-blue
 [OK02]: https://img.shields.io/badge/Version-OK02-blue